What is a Shopify Backorder?

 Take Maybelline’s Sky High Mascara.
 It was a standard product until one TikTok video blew it up.
 Within days, it sold out across retailers and entered constant backorder cycles.
 The brand hadn’t forecast that level of demand, and restocking couldn’t catch up.

-2. Supplier delays or production issues
+2. Help with supplier delays or production issues

 A common cause is material shortages.
 For example, during the global supply chain crunch in 2021, even large retailers like IKEA faced weeks-long delays because they couldn’t get basic components like wood and foam.
 This left products stuck in production or transit, not available to sell, but still in demand.